Vote-boosting ensembles: Introduction

-\IEEEPARstart{I}{n} ensemble learning the outputs of a collection of diverse classifiers are combined to exploit their complementarity, in the expectation that the global ensemble prediction be more accurate than the individual ones \cite{dietterichmethod_2000_ensemble}.
+In ensemble learning, the outputs of a collection of diverse classifiers are combined to exploit their complementarity, in the expectation that the global ensemble prediction be more accurate than the individual ones \cite{dietterichmethod_2000_ensemble}.
 The complementarity of the classifiers is either an indirect consequence of diversity, as in bagging \cite{breiman_1996_bagging} and random forests \cite{breiman_2001_random}, or can be explicitly favored by design, as in negative correlation learning \cite{liu+yao_1999_ensemble} and boosting \cite{schapire_1990_strength,freund+schapire_1997_decision,friedman++_2000_additive,schapire_2012_boosting}.
-In this manuscript we present vote-boosting, an ensemble learning method of the latter type, in which classifiers progressively focus on different training instances, depending on the degree of uncertainty of their classification.
-The emphasis is made irrespective of whether the instance is correctly or incorrectly classified.
-By using the disagreement among the individual predictions to determine the degree of emphasis, one avoids excessive focus on misclassified instances that are outliers, which is one of the reasons for the lack of robustness to class-label noise of standard boosting algorithms.
+In this manuscript, we present vote-boosting, an ensemble learning method of the latter type, in which the progressive focus on a particular training instance depends on the degree of disagreement among the predictions of the ensemble classifiers.
+By contrast to standard boosting algorithms, the strength of this emphasis is independent of whether the instance is correctly or incorrectly classified.
+The optimal emphasis profile depends on the characteristics of the classification problem considered and on the complexity of the base learners.
+In problems with no or low levels of noise in the class labels of the training instances the appropriate focus is on instances on which the classifiers disagree (i.e. instances for which the ensemble prediction has a high degree of uncertainty).
+As the noise level increases, especially when more flexible base learners (e.g. unpruned CART or random trees) are used, the emphasis on uncertain instances should be reduced.
+In fact, in problems with sufficiently high levels of class-label noise, the optimal strategy is to assign larger weights to instances on which the ensemble classifiers agree.
+In practice, the determination of the optimal emphasis strategy can be automatically made through parameter selection (e.g. though cross-validation on the training data).
+The results of an extensive empirical will be used to illustrate that vote-boosting is an effective method to build accurate ensembles that are both accurate and robust to class-label noise.